ICUBA Cares MasterCard™

 Employees working at least 28 hours per week can elect all benefits including medical

-As a new employee, or an employee who has recently become eligible for benefits at NSU, there are a few things to keep in mind regarding your eligibility for certain benefits.
-Some benefits are effective immediately (on your date of hire) and others are effective at different times after you become eligible
+If you are new to NSU or have recently become eligible for benefits as an NSU employee, there are a few things to keep in mind regarding your eligibility.
+Some benefits are effective immediately (on your date of hire), while others are effective after you meet certain employment milestones.

-After making your elections in the ICUBA Enrollment Portal, your premiums for medical, dental, and vision coverage are collected retroactive to your date of hire.
-Keep the following in mind when thinking about your benefit premium:
+Premium for medical, dental, vision, and flex spending are collected retroactive to your date of hire.
+Keep the following in mind after making your benefit elections:

 Generally, elections made to your medical, dental, vision, flexible spending, and optional life insurance benefits are irrevocable for the duration of the benefit plan year.
-There are special circumstances, outlined by the Internal Revenue Services, that may allow employees to make mid-year benefit election changes referred to as Life Events.
+There are special circumstances, outlined by the Internal Revenue Service, allowing employees to make mid-year benefit election changes, referred to as Life Events.

-Life Events can include, but are not limited to, changes in marital status, changes in the number of eligible dependents (through birth or adoption), changes in spouse or dependent eligibility, changes in employment status, and any requests to change benefits due to a life event must be consistent with the type of life event.
+Life Events can include, but are not limited to, changes in marital status, changes in the number of eligible dependents (through birth or adoption), changes in spouse or dependent eligibility, and certain changes in employment status.
+Changes to benefits due to a life event must be consistent with each type of life event.

-Example 1: An employee's dependent child ceases to be eligible for health care coverage under another plan, the employee may be permitted to change their current election to cover the dependent child on the health care coverage at NSU.
-However, the employee could not use this event to drop coverage for a spouse or another dependent currently covered under their health care plan.
+Life Event Consistency Example 1: An employee's dependent child ceases to be eligible for healthcare coverage under another plan, the employee may be permitted to change their current election to cover the dependent child on their healthcare coverage at NSU.
+However, the employee could not use this event to drop coverage for a spouse or another dependent currently covered under their healthcare plan.

-Example 2: An employee's change in status event is a divorce, the employee may be permitted to change their current elections to remove their spouse from their coverage but could not use the divorce to drop coverage for themselves or another covered dependent.
+Life Event Consistency Example 2: An employee's change in status event is a divorce, the employee may be permitted to change their current elections to remove their spouse from their coverage, but may not use the divorce to drop coverage for themselves or another covered dependent.

 If documentation is not submitted before the end of the 30 day window the change request will be denied and rejected.